 How Do I Determine Profit Target?

-- Do you I want to hold my trades for more than two days?
+- Do I want to hold my trades for more than two days?

-- Do you want freedom to smell the roses?
+- Do I desire freedom to smell the roses?

-If you answer yes to all the questions, then swing trading is for you.
+If you answer yes to all these questions, then swing trading is for you.

 Til next time take care.